 As our vision statement articulates, we are a people that welcome and love.
 We seek to be in relationship with each other through our various small groups.

 Leisurely Lectionary: Are you looking for a weekly opportunity to reflect on the Bible?
 Have you listened to sermons in church and found yourself wanting more?
-Come and join Diane in Davidson Lounge every Wednesday for Leisurely Lectionary from 10:30-11:30 AM to share in simple discussion and reflection upon our readings in the Revised Common Lectionary.
-Each Wednesday, we study the lesson for the coming Sunday.
+Come and join us in Davidson Lounge every Thursday for Leisurely Lectionary from 10:30-11:30 AM to share in simple discussion and reflection upon our readings in the Revised Common Lectionary.
+Each Thursday, we study the lesson for the coming Sunday.

 No Agenda: This is small group opportunity for those that consider themselves adults.
 The idea is to gather informally (without an agenda) to get to know each other better and enjoy each other’s company.
 Contact Ellie Chatto.